Aleena-Y/C-programming-code-snipppets/README.md

-# beginner-C-programming-solutions
+# C programming code snippets
-This repository is used to save all the C and C++ codes I will be learning this semester
+This repository consists of code snippets